Last Updated: 4 December 2020

 23. Fair Use

 Subject to Applicable Law and Network Rules (as defined below), you will honour all valid and current Cards without discrimination when properly presented by a customer for payment and not establish a minimum or maximum transaction amount as a condition for honouring Cards.
 You will provide your full range of goods and/or services to your customers at prices no greater than normal cash prices or as otherwise permitted by the Networks.
+You are prohibited from charging surcharges for acceptance of payment cards.
 If you indicate a price to a customer that is not a price applicable to all methods of payment you accepted (whether due to a charge or a reduction), then before you accept a Card transaction, you must display a statement explaining any methods of payment to which an indicated price does not apply and the difference in price either as an amount or a percentage as required by the Network Rules.
 You will only use the Payment Services to submit transactions in respect of goods and/or services that you provide to your customers.
 Any differences in prices must not exceed the costs borne by you for the use of that specific Card.

 24. Restricted, Unauthorised or Illegal Use